loshmis/vanguard-docs/roles-and-permissions.md

 ![Vanguard - Permissions](assets/img/permissions-add.png)

-Permission **name** is used as key/constant inside the source code to check if user has permissions to perform some action (more on that inside [customisation](customisation) section), and **display name** is used inside the UI, to better explain what the permission is used for.
+Permission **name** is used as key/constant inside the source code to check if user has permissions to perform some action (more on that inside [custom registration form example](registration-form.html)), and **display name** is used inside the UI, to better explain what the permission is used for.